whatwebgui/WhatWebGUI/README.md

 # WhatWebGUI
-WhatWebGUI is a cross-platform compatible application for Windows 10, Mac OSX and Linux which implements the popular web scanning tool WhatWeb, the next generation web scanner, and provides it with a fresh-looking UI with some interesting features.
+WhatWebGUI is a cross-platform compatible Java-based application for Windows 10, Mac OSX and Linux which implements the front end of the popular web scanning tool WhatWeb, the next generation web scanner, and provides it with a fresh-looking UI with some interesting features.

 ## Functionalities